lukesmith194/oasis_api_project/README.md

 The purpose of this project is to upload my info about the musical group Oasis and their solo parts to a API to be able to do a sentiment analysis of the songs when the group was together and whenthey split up because of their differences.

+## Content
+- Main . py file containing all end points available.
+- Tools folder containing all code for queries to SQL datbase as well as NPL functions for specific endpoints.
+- Config folder contains connection to SQL database.

 ## Endpoints
 Main connection to API, used to receive README.
 Must be added before endpoints